 A greener lawn makes a homeowner feel good and makes their lawn look appealing.
 The best way to get a better-looking lawn is to get the best lawn fertilizer you can find, such as those found on this guide.

 Our top pick is the fish-and-seaweed-enhanced Advanced 16-4-8 Balanced NPK Lawn Food Natural Liquid Fertilizer and is the best all-natural fertilizer solution available.
-Another great product is the Safer Brand Ringer Lawn Restore, which is fully organic and all plant-based.
-If you’d rather a synthetic fertilizer, we’ve got you covered with Scotts 44611A Food 10M, which will act quickly and enhance the color of your grass and lawn in as few as three days.
+Another great product is the Miracle-Gro® Water Soluble Lawn Food, which is made to feed all types of grass and has a special formulation for turfgrass.
+If you’d rather get a synthetic fertilizer, we’ve got you covered with Scotts 44611A Food 10M, which will act quickly and enhance the color of your grass and lawn in as few as three days.

 Whatever choice you make, make sure that you follow the instructions on the bag or bottle to properly care for your lawn and prevent any possibility of damage.